 Photography courtesy of Widmer Brothers

 In 1984, Kurt and Rob Widmer started Widmer Brothers Brewing in Portland, Oregon.
-At the time, they only two beers — an altbier and a weizenbier (while similar to a hefeweizen, this style is actually a filtered wheat beer).
+At the time, they only had two beers—an altbier and a weizenbier (while similar to a hefeweizen, this style is actually a filtered wheat beer).

 A couple of years later, one of their longtime accounts asked the Widmer brothers to make a third beer, but they didn’t have the tank space.
-But, not wanting to disappoint their customer, they got creative.
+Not wanting to disappoint their customer, they got creative.

-In 1986, Widmer Brothers Brewing brewed its third-ever beer, Widmer Hefe.
+In 1986, Widmer Brothers Brewing brewed its third-ever beer, Widmer Brothers Hefe.

-It’s the beer that started the hefeweizen style in the modern American craft beer movement.
+That beer started the hefeweizen style in the modern American craft beer movement.
 During the 1980s, most consumers wanted crystal clear, filtered beer.
 At the time, the term “hazy is lazy” dominated, referring to the perception that hazy beer meant that brewers hadn’t taken the time to filter it.

 Today, many modern craft brewers consider the house that hefe built or the Church of Wheat (as the Widmer Brothers team affectionately calls their brewery) as the originator of the style.